Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 PARLER: Thanking the Lord.

-SINGLETON: You know, but they're also little kids' games and things like that.
+SINGLETON: You know, but there are also little kids' games and things like that.
 But that's part of the culture.
 It's all wrapped up in that Gullah culture.

-GROSS: Yeah, you mentioned the kids' games.
-And a couple of the songs on your new "Ranky Tanky" album have kids' rhymes in them that are very rhythmic.

 ROSS: Oh, yeah.